 /data device at a given moment in time.
 We can use this to create a static copy of that given state in time and transform this to a virtual device which we can attach to your Hypernode.
 Once attached, this device is mounted under

-By using the following command you attach the latest available snapshot to your node:
+Everyone can always attach the most recent snapshot to your Hypernode for free.
+You can do so by using the following command to attach the latest available snapshot to your node:

-The backup snapshot is automagically detached/unmounted, before the backups are made.
+The backup snapshot is automagically detached/unmounted, before the new snapshots are made.
 There is a second MySQL instance running so you’ll lose some resources while it is attached.
 Please contact Support if you want the snapshot detached earlier, to save on resources.